wixplosives/stylable-examples/README.md

 ### Disclaimer

 Theming components and applications can be done in many different ways.
 Some of the important factors to take into consideration include product requirements, runtime environments, supported platforms, available resources.

 Theming is not a clearly defined term, but rather, a range of possible solutions offering various trade-offs.
 Generally speaking the more customizable or theme-able you want your project to be, the more wiring and internal dependencies are created.
-Maintaining such complex styling structures can have a considerable development cost, and should be considered in advance. //This needs more explanation or should be removed.
-Doesn't add anything on its own other than confusing reader.//
+Maintaining such complex styling structures can have a considerable development cost, and should be considered in advance.

 ## Running the projects
 Each project in the `packages` directory is a stand-alone project, with its demo page.